gildas/bitbucket-cli/README.md

   --client-secret <your-client-secret>
 ```

-You can also pass the `--default` flag to make this profile the default one.
+You can also pass the `--default` flag to make this profile the default one, or pass a `--output` flag to change the profile output format.

 Profiles support the following authentications: